Illustratien/toolStability/README.md

 remotes::install_github("Illustratien/toolStability")
 ```

-## Detailed tutorial
+## Tutorial

-A detailed tutorial with examples and references: [click
+There are 11 stability indices in this package.
+A detailed tutorial with
+examples and references: [click
 here](https://illustratien.github.io/toolStability/articles/toolStability.html).

 ## What’s new